If you are purchasing an ebook for school, please purchase it at campusebookstore.com.

 “Your work is a valuable contribution to Nova Scotia literature, quite apart from the challenging message it conveys.”

 — Late Hon.
 Lorne Clarke, chief justice of the Nova Scotia Supreme Court, Halifax

 “I started reading your book, I got so angry I had to put it down to finish later.
 Congratulations.
 Somebody had to do it and you did a fine job.”

-— Isabelle Tony Shay Knockwood, author of Out of the Depths: The Experiences of Mi’kmaw Children at the Indian Residential School at Schubenacadie, Nova Scotia
+— Late Isabelle Tony Shay Knockwood, author of Out of the Depths: The Experiences of Mi’kmaw Children at the Indian Residential School at Schubenacadie, Nova Scotia